rust-lang/rfcs/text/2873-inline-asm.md

 Additionally, this RFC proposes using the Intel asm syntax by default on x86 instead of the AT&T syntax.
 We believe this syntax will be more familiar to most users, but may be surprising for users used to GCC-style asm.

-The `cpuid` example above would look like this in GCC-sytle inline assembly:
+The `cpuid` example above would look like this in GCC-style inline assembly:

 ```C
 // GCC doesn't allow directly clobbering an input, we need